ariannalangwang/DEC-Project-1/project_plan.md

 > - What is the price of a stock?
 > - What is the home currency of the stock?
+> - Build Stock profile for Traders in home cuurecy?

 ## Source datasets